Second Seminole War

 The Second Seminole War, also known as the Florida War, was a conflict from 1835 to 1842 in Florida between the United States and groups of people collectively known as Seminoles, consisting of Creek and Black Seminoles as well as other allied tribes (see below).
 It was part of a series of conflicts called the Seminole Wars.
 The Second Seminole War, often referred to as the Seminole War, is regarded as "the longest and most costly of the Indian conflicts of the United States".
 After the Treaty of Payne's Landing in 1832 that called for the Seminoles' removal from Florida, tensions rose until fierce hostilities occurred in Dade's massacre in 1835.
 This engagement officially started the war although there were a series of incidents leading up to the Dade battle.
 The Seminoles and the U.S. forces engaged in mostly small engagements for more than six years.
-By 1842, only a few hundred native peoples remained in Florida.
+By 1842, only a few hundred native people remained in Florida.
 Although no peace treaty was ever signed, the war was declared over on August 14, 1842, by Colonel William Jenkins Worth.